 The leased and other land west of the ranges was only sold between 1864 and 1867.
 This was a different process to the fighting and land confiscation in Waikato, Bay of Plenty and Taranaki.
 Ngāti Raukawa did not have a long association with the land, but the negotiations over the 220,000-acre (84,000-hectare) Rangitīkei–Manawatū block took time.
 There was debate over who had the right to sell.
 Rangitāne hapū maintained that they had retained ownership of significant land blocks even after Te Rauparaha’s conquest.
 In contrast Ngāti Raukawa conceded Rangitāne’s right to sell the 250,000-acre (100,000-hectare) Te Ahuaturanga block in upper Manawatū.

 The lower Manawatū remained rich in flax.
 A boom in 1869–70 improved the fortunes of Foxton, as Te Awahou was then named.
 So Manawatū might fairly have been described at the end of the 1860s as ‘the home of the flax trade and the terra incognita [unknown land] of everyone except the actual residents.’
 2 But with most of it now in Crown ownership, Pākehā colonisation began in earnest.

 Between the 1870s and 1910s there was greater change than the region had seen before, or has seen since.

 The first decade was particularly dramatic for Manawatū.
-In 1871 the Māori and Pākehā population was probably no more than 1,000 each, and between Ōtaki and the Rangitīkei River there was only one town – Foxton.
+In 1871 the Māori and Pākehā population was probably no more than 1,000 of each, and between Ōtaki and the Rangitīkei River there was only one town – Foxton.
 By 1881 the Pākehā population had increased to nearly 9,000, with more living in Palmerston North than Foxton.
 The Māori population had probably declined.
 The settlement pattern changed too, with people living in forested areas as well as along the coast and in open country.